Microlocal analysis of Doppler Synthetic Aperture Radar: The Doppler SAR model

+The {\em amplitude} $p(\bm x,\omega)$ is related to $J_s$ and is the {\em antenna beam pattern}, referring to the fact that one can phase the individual elements of the antenna to interfere in such a way as to selectively illuminate desired parts of the scene on the ground.
+Note that a further refinement is also possible with regard to beam-forming on the received signal \cite{NC02}.
+For the majority of our discussion, the beam pattern is not important and unless otherwise stated, we take $p\equiv 1$ in (\ref{d(t)}).

-In the following, we neglect the constants and the slow variation of the range factor in the denominator of the amplitude.
+Note also that, for ease of notation, we suppress the dependence of $\mathbf R$ and $R$ on $x$.
+Furthermore, the slowly varying range factor in the denominator of (\ref{d(t)}), as well as any constants, will be absorbed into the amplitude $a$ in \eqref{Wfinal} below.

 The Doppler problem, like most radar problems, involves multiple time scales.
 The speed of light is $c_0\approx 3 \cdot 10^8$ m/sec, whereas aircraft speeds are typically subsonic, or less than about $3 \cdot 10^2$ m/sec.
 Even satellites in low earth orbit travel only on the order of 8 km/sec $\approx 10^4$ m/sec.
 Moreover, the frequencies involved are usually very large, typically above 1 GHz $= 10^9$ Hertz.

-To analyze the signal \eqref{d(t)}, we introduce a ``slow time'' $s$, and multiply the data by a windowing function, whose duration is (i) small relative to the antenna motion ({\it i.e.}, the distance the antenna travels during the window is small relative to a wavelength), but (ii) large enough so that the transmitted signal undergoes a sufficiently large number of cycles over the support of the window so as to be amenable to Fourier analysis.
+To analyze the signal \eqref{d(t)}, we introduce a ``slow time'' $s$, and multiply the data by a windowing function, whose duration is (i) small relative to the antenna motion (\ie, the distance the antenna travels during the window is small relative to a wavelength), but (ii) large enough so that the transmitted signal undergoes a sufficiently large number of cycles over the support of the window so as to be amenable to Fourier analysis.
 We take the window about $t=s$ to be of the form $\ell \left(\omega_0\left(t-s\right)\right)$, where $\ell (t)$ is smooth, identically equal to 1 for $|t|\le L$ and supported in $|t|\le 2L$, for some appropriately chosen $L>0$.
 Although of compact support, it is natural to consider $\ell(\cdot)$ as being a symbol of order zero (see below), as the functions $\ell(\omega_0\cdot)$ are symbols of order 0 uniformly in $\omega_0$ and $L$.

 Computing the resulting windowed Fourier transform of the data, localizing near $s$ in the time variable and using $\omega$ for the frequency variable, we form